María Félix: First years

-One afternoon after work when walking down the street in Mexico City, director and filmmaker Fernando Palacios approached her asking if she wanted to make movies.
+One afternoon after work when walking down the street in Mexico City, director and filmmaker Fernando Palacios approached her asking if she wanted to make films.
 Her response was:

-Palacios finally persuaded her to break into the movies.
+Palacios finally persuaded her to break into films.
 Becoming her "Pygmalion", he began to train her and present her in film circles.
-She made her first appearance in the "White and Black Ballroom" of the Mexico City Country Club where some of the great Mexican movie stars of the era (Esther Fernández, Lupe Vélez, Andrea Palma) gathered.
+She made her first appearance in the "White and Black Ballroom" of the Mexico City Country Club where some of the great Mexican film stars of the era (Esther Fernández, Lupe Vélez, Andrea Palma) gathered.
 Eventually she was taken to Hollywood, to the Metro-Goldwyn-Mayer Studios, where she met Cecil B. DeMille, who offered to launch her film career in Hollywood, but Félix was not interested.
 She preferred to begin her career in her own country.
 Finally, thanks to Palacios, she was offered the female lead role in a film by Grovas Productions: El Peñón de las Ánimas, directed by Miguel Zacarías.

 In the film El Peñón de las Ánimas, Félix starred opposite the popular Mexican actor and singer Jorge Negrete.
 María Félix and Jorge Negrete got off to a bad relationship during the filming because he had asked that his girlfriend, the actress Gloria Marín, be given the lead role.
-For this reason the filming of the movie was difficult and led to a direct confrontation between Félix and Negrete.
+For this reason, the shooting of the film was difficult and led to a direct confrontation between Félix and Negrete.
 That confrontation helped to cement the reputation of Félix as a tough and arrogant woman.

 In her second film, María Eugenia, Félix would be projected in a role out of her temperamental film personality.
-However, the film is remembered as the only movie where Félix appeared in swimwear.
+However, the film is remembered as the only film where Félix appeared in swimwear.
 The same happened with the film La china poblana (1943), where Félix claimed to have paid a debt of gratitude to her discoverer Fernando Palacios, who directed the film.
-Nobody has heard from this movie (the second color film of the Mexican cinema), so it is considered lost.
+Nobody has heard from this film (the second color film of the Mexican cinema), so it is considered lost.
 She called both films "her beginner sins".